-At the trial, witnesses are limited to speaking to matters referred to in their witness statement, unless there is a good reason to expand upon those matters in re-examination.
+At the trial, witnesses are usually limited to speaking to matters referred to in their witness statement, unless there is a good reason to expand upon those matters.

 Witnesses are required to attend court for cross-examination by the opposing parties in the litigation if required to do so by the court or the opposing parties.
-Where they do not appear, the evidence is treated as hearsay evidence and of no value or weight.
+Where witnesses do not appear for cross-examination, the evidence is treated as hearsay evidence and of no value or weight.

 Cross-examination may relate any matter that the witness is able to deal with in respect to the issues in dispute in the litigation and your credibility.